anandaworldwide/ananda-library-chatbot/docs/file-structure.md

 ├── bin/                          # Utility scripts for various development/operational tasks.
 │
 ├── components/                   # Reusable React components used across the application UI.
-│   └── CollectionSelector.jsx    # A specific UI component for selecting collections.
 │
 ├── config/                       # Configuration files for the application.
 │   └── pinecone.ts               # Configuration related to the Pinecone vector database.